Tirumala Tirupati Venkatesa

-Tirumala Tirupati Venkatesa is a 2000 Indian Telugu-language comedy film directed by Sathibabu, an assistant to E. V. V. Satyanarayana.
+Tirumala Tirupati Venkatesa is a 2000 Indian Telugu-language comedy film directed by E. Sathibabu, an assistant to E. V. V. Satyanarayana.
 The film is a remake of the Tamil film Thirupathi Ezhumalai Venkatesa (1999) and stars Srikanth, Ravi Teja, Bramhanandam, Roja, Maheswari and Kovai Sarala.
-The film was produced by Chanti Addala and Sreenivasa Reddy and released on December 21, 2000.
+The film was produced by Chanti Addala and Sreenivasa Reddy and released on 21 December 2000.
+The original story itself is based on Shakespeare's play Taming of the Shrew.

 Plot

 Tirumala, Tirupati and Venkatesa are poor friends who want to become rich at any cost.
 Kota, a bungalow watchman, has three daughters: Lalitha, Padmini and Ragini.
 When the owner left the bungalow on vacation, Kota's daughters move into the bungalow.
 Afterwards, Kota rents his owner's top portion bungalow to Tirumala, Tirupati and Venkatesa who lied about their job.
 The three men eventually marry the three women.
 The rest of the story is how the three men will manage their wives.

 Cast

 Production

-The film's pooja was held on August 2, 2000 at Ramanaidu Studios.
-Principal photography commenced on September 15 and ended on October 30.
+The film's pooja was held on 2 August 2000 at Ramanaidu Studios.
+Principal photography commenced on 15 September and ended on 30 October.
+A devotee of Lord Venkateswara filed a complaint about how the film's title demeaned the god.
+Chanti Addala, the film's producer organized a press meet where he talked about how the film was not a devotional film but solely a film for entertainment.